 By CONNOR RYAN

-It was right before midnight on a brisk Friday night.
-The crew had just gotten back to campus after a quick trip to the nearby 7-Eleven for chips and soda — a convenient and fulfilling sustenance, they say .
-The three students on duty then simultaneously received a call, from a dispatcher in the Office of Safety and Security, as they walked through the door of the Fordham University Emergency Medical Service (FUEMS) office.
+It was right before midnight on a brisk Friday.
+The crew had just gotten back to campus after a quick trip to the nearby 7-Eleven for chips and soda.
+The three students on duty simultaneously received a call from a dispatcher, located in the Office of Safety and Security, as they walked through the door of the Fordham University Emergency Medical Service (FUEMS) office.

-It was the third call of the night, but the first “intox,” or intoxicated person, notification.
+It was the third call of the night, but it was the first “intox” (intoxicated person) call.

-They tossed their snacks on an already crowded table and the crew was back out the door.
+Snacks were tossed on a table and the crew was back out the door.
 The conversation hushed as everyone assumed their respective duties and got into “Rig One,” the newer of the two ambulances that FUEMS uses.

 As Rob Raffaele, FCRH ’15 and first lieutenant, quickly rounded the corner to bring the ambulance onto the narrow road behind Salice-Conley Hall, he subtly turned up the radio.
 A pop song was playing, and he quietly hummed along.